Skip to Main Content

 This module consists of 26 collections from the holdings of the Massachusetts Historical Society, the first North American historical society and the first library to devote its primary attention to collecting Americana.
 The collections digitized by ProQuest from the holdings of the Massachusetts Historical Society focus on the Colonial Era, the Revolutionary War, and the Early National Period, with some collections extending into the Civil War era.
 Among the collections on the Colonial Era, one notable collection is the Pre-Revolutionary Diaries, 1635-1774.
 This collection consists of 276 diaries written by 112 people.
 Taken together, these diaries provide a rich portrait of life in America before the American Revolution.
 Highlights of the Revolutionary War and Early National Period are the Benjamin Lincoln Papers, Revere Family Papers, Elbridge Gerry Papers, and Artemas Ward Papers.

-Rocket Languages This link opens in a new window
+USA Today This link opens in a new window

 New